-Participants: Thank you for your research, observations and hard work over these past three days.
-We were so impressed by your selection of films and what you wrote about these films.
+Thanks to all of you for your research, observations and hard work over these past three days.
+We were so impressed by your selection of films and what you wrote about them.

 Also, a special thank you to Christina Wehner for being a wonderful co-host.

 Christina Wehner: Gojira (1954)